WISeKey Reports Full Year 2022 Audited Consolidated Financial Results

 - Strong gross profit margin: FY 2022 gross profit margin increased slightly to 42.4% from 42.2% in FY 2021.

 Geneva, Switzerland, April 28, 2022 – Ad-Hoc announcement pursuant to Art.
-53 of SIX Listing Rules– WISeKey International Holding Ltd. (NASDAQ: WKEY / SIX: WIHN) (“WISeKey” or the “Company” or the “Group”), a leading cybersecurity and IoT company, announced today its audited consolidated financial results for full year (FY) 2022 (period ended December 31, 2022).
+53 of SIX Listing Rules– WISeKey International Holding Ltd. WKEY ("WISeKey" or the "Company" or the "Group"), a leading cybersecurity and IoT company, announced today its audited consolidated financial results for full year (FY) 2022 (period ended December 31, 2022).

 Carlos Moreira, WISeKey's Founder and CEO, noted, "In 2022 WISeKey's main focus was on the Internet of Things (IoT) and the development of its SEALSQ Semiconductors/Post Quantum offering.
 With SEALSQ, WISeKey aims to maximize the potential of semiconductors and list it on the NASDAQ, further expanding its reach and impact in the industry.
 With the increasing demand for connected devices, IoT has become a vital component of modern technology.
 The Company recognizes the importance of IoT and plans to channel its efforts towards developing new and advanced IoT solutions in 2023.
 This initiative will enable the Company to offer enhanced services to its clients and stay at the forefront of technological advancements."